 The Unfinished Comedy (1957)

 It is a 1957 Chinese movie directed by Lu Ban.
-This famous comedy has been called one of the most successful Chinese movies made in the 17 years between 1949 and the Cultural Revolution.
-Because of its questionable subject matter, the movie was censored and kept away from a wider audience, and also resulted in Lü Ban being banned from making any more movies until his death 20 years later.
+This famous comedy has been called one of the most triumphant Chinese movies made in the 17 years between 1949 and the Cultural Revolution.
+Because of its questionable subject matter, the movie was censored and kept away from a wider audience and also resulted in Lü Ban being banned from making any more movies until his death 20 years later.

 The subject of the movie was precisely movie censorship and its stifling authority is laughable through the movie censor nicknamed “The Bludgeon”.
-The censor is blind and deaf but intoxicated by his power to make a decision whether the movie will be allowed to be shown to the public or us.
-His satire of the censorship authorities was also compared to the satire of the Communist Party itself, since it was the Party that supported the need for censorship.
+The censor is blind and deaf but intoxicated by his power to make a decision about whether the movie will be allowed to be shown to the public or us.
+His satire of the censorship authorities was also compared to the satire of the Communist Party itself since it was the Party that supported the need for censorship.
 It topped the list of annoying movies, the alleged “dangerous weed” list, and was banned before its launch.
 Chen Huangmei, a prominent Party official dubbed the “movie czar,” criticized the movie in a People’s Daily article, calling it “thoroughly anti-Party, anti-socialist, and unfunny.”

 Five Golden Flowers (1959)